 #15 The WG recommends that no additional penalty provisions be added to the existing policy.

-The WG concludes that the penalty structures introduced in the 2009 RAA and the 2013 RA are sufficiently nuanced to deal with IRTP violations.

 #16 The WG recommends that, as a matter of principle, GNSO Consensus Policy should avoid policy-specific sanctions.

 Charter Question F

 Whether the universal adoption and implementation of EPP AuthInfo codes has eliminated the need of FOAs.